 These keto onions were originally cultivated in Romania, Italy, and Connecticut.
 Yes, they really are native to the United States.

-A green onion has another name, too - they are also called scallions.
+A green onion is also called a scallion or a spring onion.
 You can either dice up the small white bulb on the bottom and cook with it or chop the long green stalks and sprinkle them on top of your soup or salad.

 Whenever I cook, I usually reach for a yellow onion.
 It has a mild flavor and comes in a pretty large size.